sachinmloecher/Simple-Shell/REPORT.md

 ### Testing our code

 We tested our code on csif manually running different commands and checking for error management.
+We also used the given tests on gradescope.

 ### Improvements

 Unfortunately, we were unable to implement background jobs, but it is a feature we intend to implement in the future to complete this project.
 We also look to make the code more robust, and break down the code into even smaller functions for better understanding.
+Additionally, there is much more error management to take care of in case we wanted to make this shell really usable.

 *** ALL OUR CODE WAS WRITTEN ON OUR OWN, EXCEPT FOR THE SAMPLES OF CODE WE PICKED UP FROM THE LECTURE SLIDES OF THE PROFESSOR. ***